Originally published June 2026. Updated June 2026.

 The discipline: build local press relationships in every market the operator serves, not centralized national press alone.

-Retail operators that consistently appear in local media also tend to perform better in AI-assisted local discovery systems, where publisher trust and local relevance increasingly shape visibility in conversational search platforms.
-Additional visibility implications are discussed in Cannabis AI Search Visibility: How Cannabis Brands Appear in ChatGPT, Gemini, and AI Search.
+Retail operators that consistently appear in local media also tend to perform better in AI-assisted local discovery systems inside ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews, where publisher trust and local relevance increasingly shape visibility in conversational search platforms.
+Additional visibility implications are in Cannabis AI Search Visibility: How Cannabis Brands Appear Inside AI Search.

 Budtenders — dispensary staff making product recommendations to consumers — drive a large share of cannabis purchase decisions.
 Brand communications that include sustained budtender education programs typically outperform brand communications that skip this layer.